freedomofpress/securedrop/docs/network_firewall.md

 ### Set up OPT1

 We set up the LAN interface during the initial configuration.
-We now need to set up the OPT1 interface.
+We now need to set up the OPT1 interface for the Application Server.
 Start by connecting the Application Server to the OPT1 port.
 Then use the WebGUI to configure the OPT1 interface.
 Go to `Interfaces → OPT1`, and check the box to "Enable Interface".
 Use these settings:

 -   IPv4 Configuration Type: Static IPv4
 -   IPv4 Address: Application Gateway

-Once again, be sure that the CIDR prefix correctly corresponds to your subnet mask (and should be `/24` in most cases).
-Pfsense should automatically calculate this for you, but you should always check.
+Make sure that the CIDR routing prefix is correct.
 Leave everything else as the default.
 Save and Apply Changes.

 ### Set up OPT2